alejandroatacho/osu-KawataFuquila-CheatList/README.md

 <a href="https://dev.fishy.moe">dev.fishy.moe</a> is a special playground for testing unreleased cheats.
 It runs a <a href="https://github.com/kawatapw/kawata.py">kawata backend</a> with customizations from <a href="https://github.com/osu-NoLimits/bancho.py-ex">bancho.py-ex</a>.
 The backend is fully reworked and rewritten for this purpose, so it stands as a "sister" build of kawata dedicated to testing.

 To connect a cheat or osu! client for testing, launch osu! with the `-devserver fishy.moe` switch, then log in with your <a href="https://fishy.moe">fishy.moe</a> account.
 The server runs fully over HTTPS, so the client reaches it on the standard bancho subdomains without extra setup.
 Full steps are on the <a href="https://fishy.moe/rules">fishy.moe rules and connection guide</a>.

+### Need to host or back up your cheat?

+Beyond testing, we can also host a download URL for your cheat on fishy.moe.
+If your own mirror link breaks or you do not run a server, we can store a backup so others can still use your work.
+Everything we host lives under <a href="https://fishy.moe/download">fishy.moe/download</a>, where each cheat gets its own stable link.
+The <a href="#tuyosu">tuyosu</a> entry above is one example: with the developer's permission it now ships from a stable <a href="https://fishy.moe/download/tuyosu">fishy.moe/download/tuyosu</a> link that will not expire.
+Get in touch if you want the same for your client.

 <hr>